ttoommxx/grammafy/README.md

 To do:
+- in begin skip completely those commands that are unrecognised
-- add an option in aggro to store all the skipped commands
+- store the missing begin routines as well
 - write good doc
 - include license
 - include grammarly API directly